 - Westchester Community College

 Alfred State College of Technology in Alfred, NY, features a two-year program that leads to an associate of applied science (AAS) degree in veterinary technology.
 Courses in this program include an introduction to animal science; anatomy and physiology of animals; animal healthcare; farm animal management; radiography; principles of microbiology; anesthesia and surgical nursing; and more.
 Students also complete a preceptorship of 240 hours at an approved facility.

 The Canton program combines rigorous didactic instruction, small lab sections (~20 students), and state-of-the-art facilities.
 Two 120-hour preceptorships are required with hands-on experience taking place at a location of the student’s choosing and subject to the approval of the program supervisor.
-The program includes courses such as animal care institution management; veterinary practice management; veterinary business and financial management; human animal bond; fundamental veterinary nursing skills; and companion animal behavior.
-Canton State University boasted an 85 percent passing rate among its graduates on the VTNE between 2016 to 2019.
+The program includes courses such as animal care institution management; veterinary practice management; veterinary business and financial management; the human-animal bond; fundamental veterinary nursing skills; and companion animal behavior.
+Canton State University boasted an 82 percent passing rate among its graduates on the VTNE between 2017 to 2020.

 Genesee Community College offers an AAS degree in veterinary technology.
 The program can be completed in two full-time years and includes three externships and several labs for hands-on training.
 Courses in this program include small animal pathology and nursing; large animal pathology and nursing; veterinary radiology and dentistry; veterinary parasitology; veterinary nutrition; and animal anatomy and physiology.